StackVista/stackstate-docs/configure/security/authentication/README.md

 # Authentication

 Out of the box, StackState is configured with [file-based authentication](./file.md) with a [default username and password](README.md#default-username-and-password).
 This authenticates users against a file on the server.
+However this is not a production-ready setup.

-StackState can be configured to use exactly one of the following authentication mechanisms:
+For better security StackState can be configured to use exactly one of the following authentication mechanisms (replacing the standard admin user):

 * [File based](./file.md)
 * [LDAP](./ldap.md)